 E3-1.
-Policies related to water and marine resources (11,12,13)
+Policies related to water and marine resources

-Sustair Sustainability, Environmental and Corporate Social Responsibility Policy MDR-P 65(a) Contents: Through this Policy, the Group makes sustainable growth the pillar of its business management strategy, undertaking commitments to its principal stakeholders, namely its professionals, shareholders, communities, public and environment.
-E3-1; 12 The environment-related principles, commitments, targets are establish the undertaking to guide the organisation's processes, and decisions to protect the environment and prevent and menvironmental impacts.
+Sust ainability, Environmental and Corporate Social Responsibility Policy MDR-P 65(a) Contents: Through this Policy, the Group makes sustainable growth the pillar of its business management strategy, undertaking commitments to its principal stakeholders, namely its professionals, shareholders, communities, public and environment.
+E3-1; 12 E3-1; 13 The environment-related principles, commitments, targets and strategy establish the undertaking to guide the organisation's processes, activities and decisions to protect the environment and prevent and minimise our environmental impacts.
 Oversight and monitoring fall within the remit of the Audit, Control and Sustainability Committee, which reports to the Board of Directors.
 MDR-P 65(b) Scope: Ebro Group MDR-P 65(c) Most senior level accountable for implementation: The Board of Directors is the body responsible for its approval.
-MDR-P 65(d) Disclosure of third-party standards or initiatives to which Group commits -Section 529 ter Corporate Enterprises Act (LSC) -Principle 24 of the Code of Good Governance of the National Securities Market Commission (CNMV) MDR-P 65(e) N/A MDR-P 65(f) Availability: The Policy is available on the Group's corporate website (Politica-sostenibilidad-medioambiente-y-responsabilidad-social-corporativa).
+MDR-P 65(d) Disclosure of third-party standards or initiatives to which Group commits -Section 529 ter Corporate Enterprises Act (LSC) -Principle 24 of the Code of Good Governance of the National Securities Market Commission (CNMV) MDR-P 65(e) N/A MDR-P 65(f) Availability: The Policy is available on the Group's corporate website (Politica- sostenibilidad-medioambiente-y-responsabilidad-social-corporativa).